Nadia Tagrine: Biography

-Born in the 14th arrondissement of Paris, Tagrine learns the piano with two Russian refugee pianists, Lubochitzand Kamtchattoff then at the Conservatoire de Paris with Lazare-Lévy, Yves Nat and Joseph Calvet for chamber music.
+Born in the 14th arrondissement of Paris, Tagrine learns the piano with two Russian refugee pianists, Lubochitz and Kamtchattoff then at the Conservatoire de Paris with Lazare-Lévy, Yves Nat and Joseph Calvet for chamber music.

 Thereafter, always seeking to perfect herself, she will enrich her knowledge, among others, with Vlado Perlemuter, Samson François, her classmate from the Conservatoire and finally, in 1956, with György Sebők.

 Her admiration, her esteem for the latter were immense: it is the one who made her deepen the world of flexibility (discovered thanks to Lazare-Lévy) as well as the game based entirely on relaxation and the search for beautiful sound.
 On his advice, she stopped giving concerts for a year in order to totally modify her technique and adapt to that of the Hungarian school.

-On 25 August 1944, she tragically lost her younger brother Michel (Liberation Cross posthumously), a 21-year-old violinist and student of Galamian, and a few months later her father Boris, a doctor.
+On 25 August 1944, her younger brother, Michel (Liberation Cross posthumously) died.
+He was a 21-year-old violinist and student of Galamian.
+A few months later her father, Boris, died.

 Fate then made her meet Roland-Manuel who was looking for a voice for a dialogue radio program.
 He would be her spiritual father and from October 1944 she hosted the famous broadcast "Plaisir de la Musique".
 It was a live, public program that took place every Sunday at the Salle Favart.
 The dialogues between Tagrine and Roland-Manuel were interspersed with pieces played as soloist or with orchestra by Tagrine.
 Manuel Rosenthal, Lily Laskine, Francis Poulenc, Henri Dutilleux, Claude Delvincourt, Arthur Honegger, Irène Joachim and Jacques Chailley were among the many personalities invited to dialogue with them.

 The 667th and last broadcast took place in October 1966.

 Four books were derived from these programmes and translated into German, Spanish and Japanese.

 Tagrine will produce alone other radio programs : "Toccata et variation sur un piano", every 15 days from 1958 to 1972, and "Interprètes d’hier et d’aujourd’hui", from 1972 to 1975.

 During a tour of Scotland in 1947, she met her husband Marc-André Béra, a Normalien with an agrégation in English, then director of the Institut Français in Edinburgh.
 They remained married for nearly 40 years, until his death on 31 March 1990.
 They had two children together: Michel, another Normalien, agrégé in mathematics, and Nathalie, pianist.

 Tagrine gave numerous concerts both in France and abroad.